oliverwilms/audit-consolidator/README.md

 # audit-consolidator

-Audit database logs many events such as login failures for example.
+IRIS Audit database logs many events such as login failures for example.
 It can be configured to log successful logins as well.

 Why is this important?
 We have a rule to disable a user account if they ave not logged in for a certain number of days.